The most expensive dog on record is a Tibetan Mastiff sold in China in 2014 for $1.9M!

 The combination of a sweet personality and an adorable face have made the Cavalier King Charles Spaniel a favorite.

-There’s no question that these toy spaniels make excellent companions.
+There’s no question that these toy spaniels make great companions.

 But these pups also have their share of health problems.

-They’re predisposed to brachycephalic airway obstruction syndrome (BAOS), due to the relatively short length of the head and compressed upper jaw.
+They’re predisposed to brachycephalic airway obstruction syndrome (BAOS).
+This is due to the relatively short length of the head and compressed upper jaw.

-The breed is also prone to a serious condition called syringomyelia caused by the skull being too small for the brain.
+The breed is also prone to a serious condition called syringomyelia, This is caused by the skull being too small for the brain.

-Mitral valve disease, in which the dog’s heart valve deteriorates, can become fatal quite quickly.
+Mitral valve disease is where the dog’s heart valve deteriorates.
+It can become fatal quite quickly.

 It affects the Cavalier King Charles Spaniel more than other breeds.